RamachandiranVijayalakshmi/Maximam-And-Minimax-Number/README.md

 Atrer Remove Duplicate Number In The List: {65, 66, 99, 10, 11, 55, 87}
 Length Of Atrer Remove Duplicate Number List Is: 7 Length of Duplicate Number In The List: 3
-Minimam Number in The List: 10
+Minimam Number In The List: 10
-Maximam Number in The List: 99
+Maximam Number In The List: 99
 ```